 Upload a group photo

 Uploading a photo that has some meaning to your group significantly improves the sense of belonging.
-You can customise both the small square photo (eg, with a logo), and the big cover image (eg, with a group photo).
+You can customize both the small square photo (eg, with a logo), and the big cover image (eg, with a group photo) by clicking on the placeholder images.
+You can always change it again by going to Group Settings.

 A round of introductions is a great way for people to get to know a bit about each other and to feel more comfortable.
-Even if people are already acquainted, they can share more specifically about their role or perspective in the Loomio group.
+Even if people are already acquainted, they can share more specifically about their role or perspective in the Loomio group or project at hand.

 You’re ready to invite people into the group!
 Loomio is a group collaboration tool, so this is an important step.

-Visit your group page and click the “Invite people” button.
+First, visit your group page and click the Members tab to access member management

-- Or you can share the invitation link via email or however your team communicates.
+- Share: Or you can share the Reusable invitation link via email or however your team communicates.

 Follow up on people who don’t make it into the group and give them a nudge.
-You don’t want to leave people out of decision-making.
+You don’t want to leave people out of key conversations or decisions.
+(You can get a sense of who is participating by looking at your thread’s Seen by, and many elements of Loomio have Notification history.)

-If people join but don’t introduce themselves, you might like to welcome them to the group with an @mention in the introductions thread:
+If people join but don’t begin to participate right away, you might like to welcome them to the group with an @mention, for example:

 “Welcome to the group @Jane :) It’s great to have you here!
 Would you saying a little bit about your work in this space?”